Supporting the Fishing Industry and the Port in Leigh-on-Sea and the North Thames

 020 7679 8855

-As community-led local development all FLAGs have a board, to help steer the direction of the FLAG.
-View our FLAG board members here.
+The North Thames FLAG board helps to steer the direction of the strategy and approve applicant projects.
+View the North Thames FLAG board members here.
 Our next board meetings at Leigh Community Centre, Room 6 :

-There are 6 FLAGs across England, you can view websites for the other 5 FLAGs here:
+There are many other FLAGs, all across Europe and together we have helped to support over 10,000 projects, bringing benefits to local communities.
+There are 6 FLAGs in England, you can view websites for the other 5 FLAGs here:

 FLAGs are an EU funded initiative, FARNET brings together the FLAG network and showcases example projects.